advanced-go/messaging/README.md

 Messaging inspired to capitalize on the Go language for application development.
 Determining the patterns that need to be employed is critical for writing clear idiomatic Go code.
 This YouTube video

 ## core
-[Core][corepkg] provides functionality for processing an Http request/response.
-Exchange functionality is provied via a templated function, utilizing template paramters for error processing, deserialization type, and the function for processing the http.Client.Do():
+[Core][corepkg] provides the types for a message, message content, and a message cache.

 ## exchange
-[Exchange][exchangepkg] provides functionality for processing an Http request/response.
-Exchange functionality is provied via a templated function, utilizing template paramters for error processing, deserialization type, and the function for processing the http.Client.Do():
+[Exchange][exchangepkg] provides functionality for sending messages to registered resources.

 ## mux
-[Mux][muxpkg] provides functionality for processing an Http request/response.
-Exchange functionality is provied via a templated function, utilizing template paramters for error processing, deserialization type, and the function for processing the http.Client.Do():
+[Mux][muxpkg] provides HTTP request multiplexing, processing the request path as a URN.

 [corepkg]: <https://pkg.go.dev/github.com/advanced-go/messaging/core>
 [exchangepkg]: <https://pkg.go.dev/github.com/advanced-go/messaging/exchange>